CDOT-EDX/Project/README.md

 *new option on slideContent - `"clearEvents"` is available, this clears all events on that media or actionable*

-*experimental conditional version, needs testing*
+*experimental conditional version, needs test ing*

 *new option on slideContent - `"slideEnd": true` is available to trigger slideEnd event for sure*